alisuetal/archived.alisu.giffty/README.md

 ![enter image description here](https://i.imgur.com/E1wTIaw_d.webp?maxwidth=512&fidelity=grand)

-Giffty is an open-source Secret Santa app created with React.JS that functions locally in your browser.
+Giffty is an open-source Secret Santa app created with React.JS that functions locally in your browser through the link: https://giffty-app.netlify.com.

 # How does it work